-Guy Fawkes (13 April 1570 – 31 January 1606), also known as Guido Fawkes, the name he adopted while fighting for the Spanish in the Low Countries, was a member of a group of provincial English Catholics who planned the failed Gunpowder Plot of 1605.
+Guy Fawkes (13 April 1570 – 31 January 1606) was a member of a group of provincial English Catholics who planned the failed Gunpowder Plot of 1605.
 Fawkes became synonymous with the Gunpowder Plot, the failure of which has been commemorated in England since 5 November 1605.
 His effigy is traditionally burned on a bonfire on November 5th, called Guy Fawkes Night or Bonfire Night.
-Born and educated in York, England.
+Born in York, England. (d.
+1606)

 Richard Trevithick (13 April 1771 – 22 April 1833) was a British inventor and mining engineer from Cornwall.
 He built the first full-scale working railway steam locomotive.Trevithick named his carriage ‘Puffing Devil’.
-Born at Tregajorran between Camborne and Redruth in Cornwall, England.
+Born in Tregajorran between Camborne and Redruth in Cornwall, England. (d.
+1833)

-Robert Leroy Parker (April 13, 1866 – November 7, 1908?), better known as Butch Cassidy, was a notorious American train robber, bank robber, and leader of the Wild Bunch Gang in the American Old West.
+Butch Cassidy (April 13, 1866 – November 7, 1908) was a notorious American train robber, bank robber, and leader of the Wild Bunch Gang in the American Old West.
 Fled to Bolivia with accomplice, Harry Alonzo Longabaugh, known as the Sundance Kid.
-Born in Beaver, Utah.
+Born Robert Leroy Parker in Beaver, Utah. (d.
+1908)

 Sir Arthur Harris